Organisation of the regions and generic topics

 Increasing interconnectivity, reducing administrative pressure

-Now that more and more elements of the Delta Programme are entering the implementation stage, the Delta Programme Commissioner has called upon the Delta Programme partners to table two issues in their own regional consultation committee meetings: reinforcement of the substantive interconnectivity and interconnections between the themes (Flood Risk Management, Freshwater Supply, and Spatial Adaptation), and simplification of the consultative structure.
+Now that more and more elements of the Delta Programme are entering the implementation stage, the Delta Programme Commissioner has called upon the Delta Programme partners to table two issues in their own regional consultation committee meetings: reinforcement of the substantive interconnectivity and interconnections between the topics (Flood Risk Management, Freshwater Supply, and Spatial Adaptation), and simplification of the consultative structure.
 For that reason, the Delta Programme partners are checking whether the regional administrative consultations regarding these three taskings can be combined and liaised with the Delta Strategy for Water Quality.
 A good example is the southern region, in which the Delta Programme Steering Group for the Meuse, which covers flood risk management, meets back-to-back with the Regional Consultation Committee on the Meuse/Elevated Sandy Soils South which addresses the topics of water quality, freshwater supply, and spatial adaptation.

 Link-up with other parties